lammps/lammps/doc/src/pair_eam.rst

-As with the *funcfl* files, only the mass (in mass :doc:`units <units>`, e.g. mass number or grams/mole for metal units) is used by LAMMPS from the 1st line.
+As with the *funcfl* files, only the mass (in mass :doc:`units <units>`, e.g. mass number or grams/mole for metal units) is used by LAMMPS from the first line.
 The cubic lattice constant is in Angstroms.
 The F and rho arrays are unique to a single element and have the same format and units as in a *funcfl* file.